xinyu-wang24/xinyu-wang24.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to the homepage of Xinyu Wang (汪欣宇).
 I am currently a Ph.D. student in Faculty of Business and Economics, The University of Hong Kong.
-My supervisor is Prof. Xinghao Qiao (view his [homepage](https://www.hkubs.hku.hk/people/xinghao-qiao/)), and we are also in the statistics group from the area of Innovation and Information Management (view the group [homepage](https://hkubs-stat.github.io/)).
+My supervisor is Prof. Xinghao Qiao (view his [homepage](https://www.hkubs.hku.hk/people/xinghao-qiao/)), and we are also in the statistics group from the research area of Innovation and Information Management (view the group [homepage](https://hkubs-stat.github.io/)).

 Prior to joining HKU, I received my master's degree from The London School of Economics and Political Science and bachelor's degree from Tsinghua University.
 You can find the detailed educational background in the sections below.